ki3ani/resume-markdown/README.md

 ### AWS EKS Deployment
 - Successfully deployed applications on AWS Elastic Kubernetes Service (EKS), showcasing expertise in container orchestration and AWS services.

-## Languages
-- Fluent in English [Add any other relevant languages]